clustertech/cpfs-os/docs/devel/defer.md

 There are a few reasons that a FIM needs to be deferred.
 They include:

-  * DS resynchronization ("all-defer").
-During DS resynchronization, the processing of all FC-generated FIMs are deferred.
+  * DS resynchronization ("resync-deferment").
+During DS directory resynchronization, the processing of all or some FC-generated FIMs are deferred (all during directory resync, and a number of inodes controlled by -o data-sync-num-inodes during data resync).
   * Inode truncation ("inode-defer").
 Inode truncation cannot be done at the same time when a write is being done, otherwise chaos ensue.
-    So the MS performs an inode truncation only after the DS are be instructed to temporarily defer writes to that inode.
+So the MS performs an inode truncation only after the DSs are instructed to temporarily defer writes to that inode.
   * Distress mode, i.e., low disk space ("distress-defer").
 When disk space runs low in at least one DS of the DSG, there is a danger that a write results in ENOSPC.
 To make write roll-back possible